winwisely99/web/README.md

-# GetCourage Squarespace-to-Hugo Migration Project
+# GetCourageNow Squarespace-to-Hugo Migration Project

 This is a small business template built with [Hugo](https://github.com/gohugoio/hugo) based on [Let's Encrypt](https://github.com/letsencrypt) using content exported from Squarespace.